Abstract:

 2O emissions; 2) soil background N

-2O emissions from soil.
+2O emissions from the soil.
 It also provides critical support for reducing greenhouse gas emissions, protecting the ozone layer, and mitigating the impacts of climate change on ecosystems.